shimizukawa/rst2textile/README.rst

 ============

 * Wrong multibyte charactor width
+* Wrong Heading2 if exist subtitle
-* Not supported: Link target, and many syntax.
+* Not supported: some textile syntax.
 * Not auto install dependency libraries(docutils).